 As the cruiser slowly disappeared, the spectators were starting to leave the bay area and head back home.

-The phone conversation was recorded in secret and prosecutors tried arguing that it was inadmissible evidence.
+The phone conversation was recorded in secret and the prosecutors tried arguing that it was inadmissible evidence.

-The tennis tournament was broadcasted on national TV because of increased interest in the sport in recent years.
+The tennis tournament was broadcast on national TV because of the increased interest in the sport in recent years.

-The latest ceasefire was expected to continue for another year because of renewed peace negotiations to end the war.
+The latest ceasefire was expected to continue for another year because of the renewed peace negotiations intended to end the war.

 Joanne was hesitant to contact her manager and report the missing goods because he was on a holiday with his family.